 Our athletic training program is known across the country for our high student pass rates on the medical board exam.

-All athletic training jobs now require a master’s degree.
+All athletic training education programs must transition to a master's degree.
 If you already have a bachelor’s degree, you can enter the program.
 Or if you’re just beginning college, we offer a “3+2” program.
-That means that in five years, you’ll earn both a bachelor’s degree and a master’s degree.
+That means that in five years, you’ll earn both a bachelor’s degree in Exercise Science and a master’s degree in Athletic Training.
 Whichever path is right for you, you’ll be prepared for a successful and rewarding career.

 New undergraduate students are currently able to enter the “3+2” track.
 Direct admission to the master’s program will begin in the 2020-2021 academic year.